Visits and patient stories help educate legislators

 Elected officials say it takes less than 10 individual letters or a handful of phone calls to draw their attention to a particular issue.
 You can make a difference with just a few minutes of your time.
 And we’ll help.

 Each year, patient families travel to Washington, D.C., to speak with members of Congress as part of Family Advocacy Day.
-Meet Cailinn Lynch, age 7, from Hales Corners, Wis., who took part in this event in June, 2015.
+Meet Avery Wilson, age 5, from Arpin, Wis., who took part in this event in June, 2016.

 Children’s Advocacy Network will keep you up-to-date on issues affecting children’s health and well-being so you can contact your legislators on topics that matter to you.